 Following this report further discussions were held with the Petersen family.
-With the family’s agreement, Council has confirmed the removal of the fountain.
+With the family’s agreement, Council has removed the fountain.

 “We respect that this is a sensitive matter for relatives of Mr Peter Petersen, who bequeathed the water feature to the people of Matamata,” said Mayor Jan Barnes.